-A former Centrelink worker, who is totally blind, has lodged a complaint of impairment discrimination in the Human Rights Commission claiming he was regularly shamed and later sacked for working too slowly.
+A blind Centrelink worker has complained of impairment discrimination saying he was publicly shamed and sacked for working slowly.

 ‘Too helpful to customers’